ABOUT

 Educational therapy is a remediation process to help students with specific learning difficulties improve academically, socially and emotionally.
 A therapy session is typically planned out and executed based on the strengths and weaknesses of the learner, taking into consideration his or her needs.
 There is at least one learning objective behind every therapy session; oftentimes this includes helping the learner to make progress towards overcoming a particular learning challenge.

-For more information on educational therapy as a practice versus traditional tutoring, take a look at this online brochure by the Association of Educational Therapists.
+For more information on educational therapy as a practice versus traditional tutoring, take a look at this article by the Association of Educational Therapists.

 A therapy session is prepped days, even weeks, in advance.
 Students may learn new concepts, review previously taught ones, or both.
 Lessons may cover any of the following areas: literacy, academics, social skills, and emotional and behavioural management.
 Lessons are always tailored to our students’ needs and profiles.